 Electives will meet on alternate days this year.
 Elective 1 will meet on Monday and Wednesday afternoons and Elective 2 will meet on Tuesday and Thursday afternoons.

-Choices for Elective 1: Sports, Advanced Band, Art Lab, Teacher Assistant, Meditation, Study Hall,
+Choices for Elective 1: Sports, Advanced Band, Art Lab, Teacher Assistant, Dungeons and Dragons, Study Hall,

-Choices for Elective 2: Sports, Beginning Band, Ceramics, Nature Explorations, Teacher Assistant, HTML/CSS, Study Hall,
+Choices for Elective 2: Sports, Beginning Band, Study Hall, Nature Explorations, Teacher Assistant, Web Design, Study Hall,

 Students who are not in good academic standing will be required to attend study hall.
 We define good academic standing as a “C” average or better and current on all assignments.
 Teachers may require students to attend study hall if they miss a deadline for homework or class work.